Exodus-Privacy/exodus-android-app/README.md

 If you want to help us improve this application, you can:
 - [Translate app](https://github.com/Exodus-Privacy/exodus-android-app#translation)
-- Use [the issues](https://github.com/Exodus-Privacy/exodus-android-app/issues) to reports bugs
+- Use [the issues](https://github.com/Exodus-Privacy/exodus-android-app/issues) to report bugs
-- Open [discussions](https://github.com/Exodus-Privacy/exodus-android-app/discussions) to propose ideas or features requests
+- Open [discussions](https://github.com/Exodus-Privacy/exodus-android-app/discussions) to propose ideas or feature requests
 - Join us on our [IRC channel #exodus-android-app on Libera.chat](https://web.libera.chat/?nick=webguest?#exodus-android-app) (also bridged on [Matrix channel #exodus-android-app:matrix.org](https://matrix.to/#/#exodus-android-app:matrix.org))

 ### Translation

-Do you want helping to translate app?
+Do you want to help translate the application?
 Contribute here:

 https://crowdin.com/project/exodus-android-app

-- Exodus is full translated in 2 languages and 35 languages can be translated in Crowdin.
+- Exodus is fully translated into 2 languages and 35 languages can be translated in Crowdin.
 - You can translate app on Github but remember to insert a backslash `\` before any apostrophe `'`.

 ### Development

 **If you would like to improve app code and have skills about development, you are most welcome.**
 - You can find work in [issues](https://github.com/Exodus-Privacy/exodus-android-app/issues) or in [Exodus project](https://github.com/Exodus-Privacy/exodus-android-app/projects/1).
-- Before submit pull requests please, execute Kotlin Liner.
+- Before submitting pull requests please, execute Kotlin Liner.
-- Do not create pull requests to update dependencies, we have [debendabot](https://github.com/Exodus-Privacy/exodus-android-app/blob/master/.github/dependabot.yml).
+- Do not create pull requests to update dependencies, we have [dependabot](https://github.com/Exodus-Privacy/exodus-android-app/blob/master/.github/dependabot.yml).

 **Build APK Debug**